 Christmas- 4 Lectionary-based Homilies-2019 (L-19)

-Introduction: The Scripture readings for the Christmas Vigil Mass remind us how God showed His Mercy to the mankind by choosing Abraham and adopting his descendants as His Chosen People, by disciplining them by slavery in Egypt and later in Babylon, by making them a prosperous nation under God-fearing kings, disciplining them again when they turned unfaithful by using Greek and Roman conquerors and finally giving them the promised Savior-King in the form of baby Jesus at Bethlehem.
+Introduction: The Scripture readings for the Christmas Vigil Mass remind us how God showed His Mercy to mankind by choosing Abraham and adopting his descendants as His Chosen People, disciplining them by slavery in Egypt and later in Babylon, making them a prosperous nation under God-fearing kings, disciplining them again when they turned unfaithful by using Greek and Roman conquerors, and finally giving them the promised Savior-King in the form of the Baby Jesus at Bethlehem.
 Thus today, at this Christmas Vigil Mass, we are celebrating the fulfillment of our God’s prophecies about sending His own Son to save a sinful world.

 CHRISTMAS VIGIL: Is 62:1-5, Acts 13:16-17, 22-25, Mt 1:1-25 [1:18-25] L-19

-Homily starter Anecdotes: 1) Consider Christmas Again: When Pope Julius I authorized December 25 to be celebrated as the birthday of Jesus in A.D.
+Anecdotes: 1) Consider Christmas Again: When Pope Julius I authorized December 25 to be celebrated as the birthday of Jesus in A.D.
 353, who would have ever thought that it would become what it is today?
 In 1223 when St. Francis of Assisi used a nearby cave to set up a manger filled with straw, and his friend, Vellita, brought in an ox and a donkey, just like those at Bethlehem, nobody saw how that novel idea was going to evolve through centuries.
 When Professor Charles Follen lit candles on the first Christmas tree in America in 1832, who would have ever thought that the decorations would become as elaborate as they are today?
 There is an unproved legend that Martin Luther is responsible for the origin of the Christmas tree.
 This story says that one Christmas Eve, about the year 1500, he was walking through the snow-covered woods and was struck by the beauty of the snow glistening on the trees.
 Their branches, dusted with snow, shimmered in the moonlight.
 When he got home, he set up a small fir tree and shared the story with his children.
-He decorated the Christmas tree with small candles which he lighted in honor of Christ’s birth.
-In 2019, as we walk through Advent again in the midst of all the excitement, elaborate decorations and expensive commercialization which surround Christmas today, we are given another opportunity to pause, to consider again the event of Christmas and the Person whose birth we celebrate. (http://frtonyshomilies.com/ ).
+He decorated the Christmas tree with small candles which he lighted in honor of Christ’s birth. — In 2021, as we walk through Advent again in the midst of all the excitement, elaborate decorating, and expensive commercialization which batter and drown the Reality of Christmas today, we are given another opportunity to pause, to consider again the event of Christmas and the Person whose birth we celebrate. (https://frtonyshomilies.com/).

 Introduction: The Scripture lessons for today focus on the first Christmas.
 In the first reading, Isaiah shows us the vindication of Israel by the Lord God.
 This vindication has found its fulfillment, for all of us, in the coming of Jesus as our Savior.
 In the second reading, St. Paul recounts the history of God’s mercy to Israel, His chosen people.
 That mercy has culminated in the birth of Jesus, the Messiah for Whom the Jews have been waiting for centuries.
 The Gospel reviews the genealogy of Jesus, tracing His descent from David, then recounts the story of His birth in Bethlehem as our Savior.